yamert89/ESN/src/main/webapp/resources/libs/ckeditor/plugins/scayt/README.md

 This plugin brings Spell Check As You Type (SCAYT) into up to CKEditor 4+.

-SCAYT is a "installation-less", using the web-services of [WebSpellChecker.net](http://www.webspellchecker.net/).
+SCAYT is a "installation-less", using the web-esn.services of [WebSpellChecker.net](http://www.webspellchecker.net/).
 It's an out of the box solution.

 Installation
 ------------